Dear Clients and Friends,

 Medications, Pet Food, and Other Products

 - Please call ahead at least 24 hours in advance for all refills of medications, pet food, or products.
+Prepayment is required to help expedite the process.
 This will allow us adequate time to have everything ready for you.
-Prepayment is encouraged to help expedite the process.

 We also offer a convenient online store on our website.
 Visit www.vetclinicmission.com and click on Online Pharmacy.
-For first-time users, you may enter either HURRAY25 or AWESOME25 for 25% off your first order through the end of March.
 Items will be billed and shipped to your home.

 Safety Precautions: Cleaning and Disinfection